 We measure “exposure” as the total number of wallets holding at least one stock in each sector.
 A higher count means more independent actors have placed bets in that space.

-Score is our composite metric that combines wallet count with average portfolio weight — a sector with 3 wallets at 30% average weight scores higher than one with 4 wallets at 5%.
+Score is our composite metric that combines wallet count with average portfolio weight.
+A sector with 3 wallets at 30% average weight scores higher than one with 4 wallets at 5%.

 Semiconductors: highest conviction

 The semiconductor sector has the highest score (2.30) despite being held by “only” 8 wallets.
 The reason: the average weight is 28.7%.
 When smart money bets on semiconductors, they bet big.
-Nancy Pelosi has 19.2% in NVDA, Terri Sewell has 53.5%, Ashley Moody has 13.9% in NVDA plus 18.3% in AMAT and 15.3% in MU.
+Nancy Pelosi has 19.2% in NVDA, Terri Sewell has 53.5%, and Ashley Moody has 13.9% in NVDA plus 18.3% in AMAT and 15.3% in MU.

-This isn’t diversified semiconductor exposure — it’s concentrated bets on AI infrastructure, specifically NVIDIA and its supply chain.
+This isn’t diversified semiconductor exposure.
+It’s concentrated bets on AI infrastructure, specifically NVIDIA and its supply chain.

 Software: widest reach

 Chris Hohn is the exception: MSFT is his #1 position at 21.6%.
 Most politicians hold it in the 5-10% range.
+For more on which stocks politicians and funds favor most, see our full breakdown.

 Banking: highest average weight